obaidrock78/obaidrock78/README.md

 🔸 **Who am I?**

 ✅ Over 7 years of experience in developing web applications and analytics solutions.
-✅ Proficient in Python, Django, Node.js, React.js, and advanced analytics tools.
+✅ Proficient in Python, Django, Node.js, React.js, Ruby, and advanced analytics tools.
 ✅ Expertise in AWS and Azure cloud services for seamless data integration and management.
 ✅ Skilled in building dynamic and insightful reports using Power BI and Tableau.
 ✅ Experienced in implementing complex data warehouse solutions for optimized data management.